-- Students must be admitted to a UAS degree program or occupational endorsement and be currently enrolled at the time of application. - Students need to meet with an academic advisor to determine if the learning experiences may meet the criteria for CPL Portfolio (refer to the Learning Experience History Worksheet) - Students need to meet with a faculty member who will act as faculty evaluator (for portfolio). - Students must have a minimum cumulative 2.0 GPA at time of application for CPL Portfolio or be admitted in good standing. - CPL Portfolio evaluation is based on Student Learning Outcomes from a specific UAS course http://www.uas.alaska.edu/provost/studentoutcomes.html - Department approval is required for the CPL Portfolio option. - Total of all credit by exam (including CPL-Portfolio) credit may not exceed 25% of total program requirements.
+- Students must be admitted to a UAS degree program or occupational endorsement and be currently enrolled at the time of application. - Students need to meet with an academic advisor to determine if the learning experiences may meet the criteria for CPL Portfolio (refer to the Learning Experience History Worksheet) - Students need to meet with a faculty member who will act as faculty evaluator (for portfolio). - Students must have a minimum cumulative 2.0 GPA at time of application for CPL Portfolio or be admitted in good standing. - CPL Portfolio evaluation is based on Student Learning Outcomes from a specific UAS course. - Department approval is required for the CPL Portfolio option.

+• Total of all credit by exam (including CPL-Portfolio) credit may not exceed 25% of total program requirements.